oracle/weblogic-toolkit-ui/documentation/1.1/content/navigate/kubernetes/k8s-weblogic-domain.md

 - [Domain-Wide Server Settings](#domain-wide-server-settings)

 #### Primary Image to Use for the Domain
 This pane focuses on the container primary image to use to run the WebLogic Server domain in a container.
+If you select `Create a New Primary Image`, then click `Go To Create Primary Image Page` to configure the image.
+For detailed information, see the [Image]({{< relref "/navigate/image.md" >}}) section.

 - When using either "Model in Image" or "Domain in Image" [domain location]({{< relref "/navigate/project-settings#choosing-a-domain-location" >}}), the `Primary Image Tag` field is read-only; its value is set using the
 `Image Tag` field in the `Image` section.
 - In the case of "Domain in PV", the `Image Tag` field is not read-only and _is_